Cool Winter: Colour Analysis Guide

 Skin

 Cool Winter skin appears bright thanks to the high contrast in features and for lighter skin it is likely to burn just as easily as it can tan.
-It can range from very fair to dark (with ethnic skin types this must be considered within your race, if you are fair or very dark).
-A cool winter have a dominant coolness and varying ranges of brightness.
+It can range from very fair to dark (with ethnic skin types this must be considered within your race if you are fair or very dark).
+A cool winter has a dominant coolness and varying ranges of brightness.

 In the images above you can see how dark the hair and eyes are in comparison to the skin.
 There are no grey areas in the image.
 They are dominated by high-contrasting areas of light and dark.